ChristopherA/self/README.md

 Many of my more recent public collaborations (not only about code) are on [Github](https://github.com/ChristopherA).
 My goal over the next couple of years is to move many of my prior collaborations into Github under permissive sharing licenses.

+## Github Communities

+* I am founder and host of [#RebootingWebOfTrust](http://www.WebOfTrust.info), a decentralized digital identity community that also meets F2F twice a year.
+It uses extensively https://github.com/WebOfTrustInfo for documents collaboratively created by its members.

+* I am an active member of the W3C (World Wide Web Consortium), and am Blockstream representative to the W3C's AC (Advisory Committee).
+In particular, I am co-chair of the [W3C Credentials WG](https://w3c-ccg.github.io/), which uses https://github.com/w3c-ccg and am deeply involved in the [W3C Verifiable Claims WG](https://www.w3.org/2017/vc/WG/), which uses https://www.w3.org/TR/verifiable-claims-use-cases/ https://w3c.github.io/vc-data-model/.

+* I have a passion about collaborative & participatory organizations, and have tried to create a community on this topic at https://github.com/participatoryorgs — however, at this time I'm the only active contributor.

 ## Scheduling Meetings with Me

 I live in Lafayette, CA, in the east bay of the San Francisco bay area past Berkeley and Oakland.
-When I'm not travelling for various conferences and meetings, I BART into Blockstream's San Francisco (most reliably on Wednesdays) or drive down to Blockstream's Mountain View office (many Tuesdays), otherwise I typically do my intellectual work from my home office.
+When I'm not traveling for various conferences and meetings, I BART into Blockstream's San Francisco (most reliably on Wednesdays) or drive down to Blockstream's Mountain View office (many Tuesdays), otherwise I typically do my intellectual work from my home office.

 Based on that typical schedule, I usually schedule my face-to-face meetings in SF (most Wednesdays) or Mountain View (many Tuesdays), and online meetings or calls on Mondays, Thursdays or Fridays.